 Students who plan to enter the profession of law may pursue a wide variety of undergraduate programs of study.
 A broad liberal arts background is considered an ideal preparation for the study of law.
+Students preparing for law school can customize an interdisciplinary program of study within the Liberal Studies BA major.
 Specific details for a pre-law program of study are a matter for each individual student to plan carefully with an advisor.
 Complete the 36 hours of General Education core course requirements and the physical education requirement.
 Law students should be encouraged to complete AMH 2010-2020, American History; Political Science; ENL 2010-2020, English Literature; PSY 1012, General Psychology; SYG 2000, Introduction to Sociology and several communication courses.